Where To Go, Eat, and Daven in Washington D.C.

 • National Gallery of Art – This museum features art from different time periods.
 In addition to having a gorgeous building, the Degas ballerinas are a rare treat.
 Address: Constitution Avenue, between 3rd and 9th Phone: (202) 737-4215

-• Hirshhorn Museum and Sculpture Garden – There’s a special exhibit of Infinity Rooms currently (free tickets required, purchase online).
-Don’t miss the basement WORDS exhibit.
+• Hirshhorn Museum and Sculpture Garden – Special exhibitions rotate (some require free tickets, booked online).
+Don’t miss the basement WORDS exhibit, where you can drop in and create your own art.
 Segway tours are available – check Groupon for the best deals.
 Address: Independence Ave SW 7th W Phone: (202) 633-1000

 2. Brookside Gardens, Silver Springs – If you’re coming to the suburbs – Brookside Gardens are beautiful gardens located in the neighborhood where the frum community lives.
 There is a walking path and stunning sights.
 There are also plenty of indoor activities around the area, such as Skyzone, Launch, Bowling, etc